Kent State University: Kent

 Within the Kent State University system, the main campus is officially referred to as the "Kent Campus".
 The Kent Campus is a landscaped suburban environment in the Greater Akron area.
 It covers approximately 866 acre, which house over 100 buildings, gardens, bike trails, and open greenery.
 There are also thousands of additional acres of bogs, marshes, and wildlife refuges adjacent to or near the campus.

-While the university's official mascot is Flash the golden eagle, the campus also has an unofficial mascot in the black squirrels, which were brought to Kent in 1961 and can be found on and around the campus.
+While the university's official mascot is Flash the golden eagle, the campus also has an unofficial mascot in the squirrels, which were brought to Kent in 1961 and can be found on and around the campus.
 The campus is divided into North, South, and East sections but many areas have come to be referred to as Front Campus, Residential Campus, and Science Row.
 The main hub of activity and central point is the Student Center and Risman Plaza, which is adjacent to the twelve-story main library.
 The university also operated the 18-hole Kent State Golf Course until 2017, and currently operates Centennial Research Park just east of campus in Franklin Township and the 219 acre Kent State University Airport in Stow.